2023-2024 St. George Campus Course Descriptions

 Readings will include excerpts from English translations of Theravada and Mahayana scriptures, as well as contemporary readings by male and female monastic and lay teachers in Asian and North American contexts.
 In addition to weekly group meetings and discussions, there will also be an opportunity to integrate individual interests in student research papers and individual and/or group presentations and projects.
 We will draw on academic and non-academic resources, as well as local, grassroots, and global initiatives.

 Weekly meetings will begin with the traditional land acknowledgement honouring our ongoing reconciliation with Indigenous peoples.
 We will then have a presentation and discussion on the weekly topic and required readings, followed by a short break.
-In the second hour, we will focus on Buddhist mindfulness practices that are a support and training in socially engaged Buddhism.
+In the second hour, we will focus on Buddhist and secular mindfulness practices that are a support and training in socially engaged Buddhism.

 Distribution Requirement: Humanities